genderkit/genderkit/_articles/binding.md

 {% endcapture %}
 {% include warning warning=warn %}

 Binders are a tight, elastic type of underwear that compresses the chest into a different shape.
 This flattens breast tissue, making it less visible.
+Safer but less effective alternatives to binding are wearing a sports bra or multiple layers of clothing to hide your chest shape.

 You can get different styles of binders depending on where you get them from and your needs: